cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 These launch, but have issues functioning normally and may have completely broken parts.

 ---

-### Half-Life: Alyx (Native)
-- Launch Options: `OXR_VIEWPORT_SCALE_PERCENTAGE=60 %command% %command% -novid`
-  - 60% resolution scale and skip intro video.
-  - If there are white bars on the edges of your screen, try adding `-console -vconsole +vr_fidelity_level_auto 0 +vr_fidelity_level 3` to disable Dynamic Resolution (iirc that's what this does).
-- Seems to flip-flop between whether the Native or Proton version wants to work at any given time.
-We'll see how long this lasts.
-- As for performance, this hits my system hard.
-    - I tested at 100% resolution, which didn't run particularly well even on Low Fidelity.
-    - This as abysmal compared to how well it ran on my old WMR headset on Windows with High/Ultra Fidelity, mostly bogging down towards the ending chapters.
-    - I suppose the extra overhead of ~2x the pixel count + stream encoding + no dynamic resolution pushes it over the edge?
-    - Changing to 60% resolution seemed pretty smooth, then I restarted the game and it ran like utter rubbish.
-Subsequent runs were the same.
-Later during the zombie-trains room it became unplayably stuttery. `htop` and `nvtop` stats don't seem to reveal a bottleneck.
-Recording from the HMD reveals the view flickering around constantly.
-- Loading screens are invisible.
-Just wait for the sound ping then press a trigger and it should continue.
-- If you try using hand tracking, the fingers will move as if using Knuckles controllers, but the hands remain at the controllers' positions.

 ### Superhot VR
 - Tested: GE-Proton9-18